 To achieve a consistent order of messages, we only have to consider the causal relationships.
-Concurrent messages can be ordered arbitrarily.
+Concurrent messages can be ordered arbitrarily BUT everywhere in the same order.

 i.e.

 The order based on ascending logical time must correspond to the causal order.